omidcc/misfit-test/README.md

 ```
 "MisfitConnection": "data source=localhost; initial catalog=KhairulMisfitTestDB;persist security info=True; User ID=YourDBUserID;Password=YourDbPassword;"
 ```
-Replace the "localhost" whith your host name or ip, "YourDBUserID" with your database userid and "YourDbPassword" with your datbase users password
+Replace the "localhost" whith your host name or ip, "YourDBUserID" with your database userid and "YourDbPassword" with your datbase users password.
+Finally save changes.

 #### 4. Install node packages
 Go to inside misfit/Misfit.Web/ClientApp and run following command in console.
 This will install necessary node packages to run the angular project.
 Make sure you have node v10.13.0 or higher installed.